imrafaelmerino/java-fun/docs/README.md

 TestValue_1", "TestValue_2", and so on.
 This can be incredibly useful when you need to test functionalities that involve ordered or sequential data.

-#### Benefits of Using `Gen.seq` for Testing:

-1. **Deterministic Testing**: The generated values follow a predictable sequence, enabling deterministic testing where you can precisely control the input data.

-2. **Sequential Scenarios**: Ideal for testing scenarios where the order of data is crucial, such as testing algorithms, data structures, or scenarios where events occur in a specific sequence.

-3. **Reproducibility**: Since the sequence is based on the call sequence, tests can be easily reproduced, aiding in debugging and identifying issues.

-4. **Scenario Simulation**: Useful for simulating different scenarios by generating values in a sequence that mimics specific use cases.

 By incorporating `Gen.seq` into your test data generation, you can enhance the precision and effectiveness of your testing strategies, ensuring that your code behaves as expected across various scenarios and sequences of data.